 Planning control committee and delegated decisions

-About Planning Control Committee
+About the Planning Control Committee

-In some cases the Committee will visit the site where the development is proposed prior to considering the application.
-These visits are for the members of the Committee only, and no representations can be made to the members on the visit.
+In some cases the committee will visit the site where the development is proposed prior to considering the application.
+These visits are for the members of the committee only, and no representations can be made to the members on the visit.

 The meeting itself is open to anyone to attend.
 Our 'Have your Say' initiative enables interested parties to address the committee members to explain, for example, their concerns about a proposal or their ideas behind it and one person can speak in favour of an application and one against for a maximum of 3 minutes each.
-Ward Councillors also have a right to speak on applications in their area.
+Ward councillors also have a right to speak on applications in their area.

 Planning Control Committee agendas, minutes and reports